Math 5260 Dynamical Systems

 experiment together as a class.
 Each person should record the eventual behavior

-be distributed in class; a chart on which to plot your results will
+A chart on which to plot your results will

-also be provided.
+be provided.
 Assigned parameter values are provided

 - Do the lab tasks on tangent and period-doubling